You can help the healing.

 - Safe Schools, a division of the School Administration Department, offers training, resources, and individual support to help students find peaceful solutions to conflict.
 Find out more at www.hrsb.ns.ca/safeschools.

-- Positive Effective Behaviour Supports (PEBS) is an approach adopted by the Nova Scotia Department of Education and practised in our schools.
+- Positive Effective Behaviour Supports (PEBS) is an approach adopted by the Nova Scotia Department of Education and Early Childhood Development and practised in our schools.
 The PEBS approach involves:

 - defining the standards of behaviour for all students;